sirhanzz/CTF-Writeups/2026/OPUCC/reverseengineering/clockwork.md

 </pre>

 <p>
-From these names, it was obvious that the flag verification was handled inside the <b>checkFlag()</b> function, so that became the main focus of the analysis.
+Among these functions, <b>checkFlag()</b> stood out because its name clearly suggested that it was responsible for verifying the user's input.
+I focused my analysis on this function.
 </p>

-<h3>Step 2: Understanding the Flag Check</h3>
+<h3>Step 2: Understanding the Verification Process</h3>

 <p>
-After opening <b>checkFlag()</b> in Ghidra, I found that the program does not compare the user's input directly with the flag.
-Instead, it processes each character one by one before checking it against a stored array.
+Inside <b>checkFlag()</b>, I found that the program does not compare the input directly with the flag.
+Instead, it transforms every character before comparing the result with an encrypted array stored in the binary.
 </p>

 <p>
-Three important parts are involved in this process:
+The verification relies on three important components:
 </p>

 <ul>
     <li><b>gear()</b> generates a pseudo-random byte.</li>
     <li><b>rotl8()</b> performs an 8-bit left rotation.</li>
-    <li><b>gears[]</b> stores the encrypted bytes that the transformed input must match.</li>
+    <li><b>gears[]</b> stores the encrypted values used for comparison.</li>
 </ul>

 <p>
-Before checking the characters, the program also initializes an internal state using the length of the input.
-This ensures that every time the correct-length input is provided, the same sequence of pseudo-random bytes is generated.
+Before processing the input, the program also initializes an internal state using the length of the entered string.
+Since the correct flag length is fixed, this produces the same sequence of pseudo-random bytes every time the program runs with an input of the correct length.
 </p>

-<h3>Step 3: How the Validation Works</h3>
+<h3>Step 3: How Each Character Is Checked</h3>

 <p>
-For each character entered by the user, the program performs several operations before comparing it with the encrypted values stored in
+Each character of the input goes through a few transformations before it is compared with the corresponding value in <b>gears[]</b>.
-<b>gears[]</b>.
 </p>

 <pre>